momo54/DSMW/INSTALL.md

 DSMW-1.2 has been developped on MW1.16.4.
 SMW-1.6.1 The DSMW extension requires an install of Semantic MediaWiki > 1.6 (cf: http://semantic-mediawiki.org/wiki/Semantic_MediaWiki).
-For more details, see those extensions own installation requirements.
+For more details, see those extensions' own installation requirements.

 Important: If you want to run the DSMW tests, you must make a dump of your database immediately after having installed DSMW but before using DSMW.